orezGIT/Data-Analysis-Projects/README.md

-# Data-Analysis-Projects
+# Data Analysis Process
-Analysing data using Databricks Platform
+Analyzing the dataset by implementing it using PySpark RDDs, PySpark DataFrames, and Spark SQL.